Frequently Asked Questions (FAQ)

 Can I reserve a room for a meeting?

 The Town of Pittsford has several rooms available for meetings.
 Pittsford residents are welcome to reserve them on a first come, first served basis.
 Rooms are available for non-profits, Pittsford community groups or residents.
-Mile Post School, King’s Bend Park lodges and rooms in the Spiegel Center can also be used for residents to host small parties.
+Mile Post School and King’s Bend Park lodges can also be used for residents to host small parties.
 To view some of our facilities, click HERE.
 To reserve one or check its availability, click HERE.

 What are the fencing regulations in Pittsford?